Cockroach vs. Beetle

 Tips for Homeowners

-• Observe the Behavior: Cockroaches are more likely to scurry away when exposed, while beetles might not react as quickly.
+1. Observe the Behavior: Cockroaches tend to scurry away quickly when exposed to light or movement, while beetles often move more slowly and may not react as suddenly.

-• Inspect the Antennae: Cockroaches have long, thin antennae, whereas beetles’ antennae can be short, clubbed, or even feathery.
+3. Inspect the Antennae: Cockroaches typically have long, thin antennae that extend beyond their heads, whereas beetles often have shorter antennae that can be clubbed, segmented, or even feathery in appearance.

 Evolutionary and Ecological Perspectives